Category:134 Engineering Professional Services

 If federal funds were used to finance the contract, Financial Services submits a copy of the executed contract to the FHWA Finance Section for approval.
 Federal funds will not be paid for charges to the contract prior to FHWA approval.
 Any supplemental agreements are also submitted to the FHWA after execution.

-The project manger is responsible for sending a Notice to Proceed (NTP) Letter (Fig. 134.4.2) to the consultant.
+The project manager is responsible for sending a Notice to Proceed (NTP) Letter (Fig. 134.4.2) to the consultant.
 The NTP cannot be given prior to execution of the contract, or prior to federal funds being obligated for the project.

 134.5 Consultant Contract Administration